bkazemi/trop/README.md

 ## Introduction

 trop is a shell script designed to make interaction with transmission-remote easier.
-It started as a group of different scripts I threw together to get specific information about torrents that was not explicitly included as an option in transmission-remote.
-My primary goal with this project is to get information or do common tasks in tr-remote in a convient way.
+It features options to get information about tr-remote torrents by seeding torrents or by a specific set of tracker URLs.
+This project aims to provide information from transmission-remote to the user in a clean way, and make doing common tasks more automatic, interchangeably through command-line or scripts.
+The code is written to be as POSIX compliant as possible.

 ## Installing: